-This was going to be our first stay at a Singita property and we were very curious to see if the company’s reputation as one of the top safari brands in Africa is well deserved.
+This was going to be our first stay at a Singita property, and we were very curious to see if the company’s reputation as one of the top safari brands in Africa is well deserved.
 Would the Sabora camp turn out as exceptional as we had hoped?

 Check availability for Singita Sabora Tented Camp on Kiwi Collection or see what others think on TripAdvisor.

-Its own private Serengeti
+Your private Serengeti

-The camp is situated in the Western part of Serengeti, known as Grumeti, and it is a huge swathe of land: 350,000 acres.
-That’s almost as vast territory as the Maasai Mara National Reserve in Kenya.
+The camp is situated in the Western part of Serengeti, known as Grumeti, and it is a vast swath of land: 350,000 acres.
+That’s almost as large a territory as the Maasai Mara National Reserve in Kenya.